CRossel87a/cometbft/docs/core/configuration.md

 # "$HOME/.cometbft" by default, but could be changed via $CMTHOME env variable
 # or --home cmd flag.

+# The version of the CometBFT binary that created or
+# last modified the config file.
+Do not modify this.
+version = "0.38.0"

 #######################################################################
 ###                   Main Base Config Options                      ###
 #######################################################################